aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-slide/convert-slide/_index.md

 ## **Converting Slides to Images with Custom Sizes**

 You may need to get an image of a certain size.
-Using one of the [GetThumbnail](https://apireference.aspose.com/slides/net/aspose.slides/islide/methods/getthumbnail/index) method overloads, you can convert a slide to an image with specific dimensions (length and width).
+Using one of the [GetThumbnail](https://apireference.aspose.com/slides/net/aspose.slides/islide/methods/getthumbnail/index) or [RenderToGraphics](https://apireference.aspose.com/slides/net/aspose.slides/islide/methods/rendertographics/index) method overloads, you can convert a slide to an image with specific dimensions (length and width).

 This sample code demonstrates the proposed conversion in C#: